Developing Public Speaking and Leadership Skills

 When there is one, the 5th Wednesday is when we host workshops or special meetings.
 These are currently online-only, on Zoom.

 Join us at any future meetings and find out what we are all about!

 Speeches: We typically have 1-3 prepared speeches per meeting.
 Most of these are Pathways projects – Pathways is the Toastmasters educational program, through which members progress through projects geared to their goals.
 Examples include Presentation Mastery, Team Collaboration, and Engaging Humor.
 More information: Pathways

 Evaluations: There’s a little more meat in our sandwich approach!
 Speakers get not only the standard 2-3 minute oral evaluation and written evaluations from the audience members, but also a round-robin evaluation, in which most or all attendees offer their analysis, perspectives, and suggestions for improvement.
 This approach gives all members the impetus to up our game, both as speakers and as evaluators.

 Table Topics: We like to mix it up with the Table Topics as well, whether that’s with pairs of speakers, restrictions on wording, or evaluation of the Table Topics speeches.
-An advanced Toastmaster must be ready for anything!
+A Toastmaster must be ready for anything!